 Meridian Technology Center instructors assist current students who will be seeking full-time, permanent employment upon successful completion of their training programs.
-You can visit our Community Job Board to see area jobs that businesses have posted with us.
+You can visit OkJobMatch.com to access local job listings.
 In addition, Meridian's College and Career Transition Coordinator assists students with job search techniques, provides job readiness curriculum to instructors, hosts mock interviews and provides résumé assistance for students.
-If questions, please call Judy Sindelar for further information at 405-377-3333 X 228.
+If questions, please call Mark Lobsinger for further information at 405-377-3333 X 228.

-> College Credit
+College Credit

 Earn college credit while you're at Meridian Technology Center.
 Through a cooperative effort between the Oklahoma State Regents for Higher Education and the Oklahoma Department of Career and Technology Education, college credit may be available upon completion of a career major.
 The College and Career Transition Coordinator works with students to explain how they can earn college credit toward an Associate of Applied Science (AAS) degree.
-If you have questions regarding the process, please call Judy Sindelar 405.377.3333, ext.
+If you have questions regarding the process, please call: Mark Lobsinger 405.377.3333, ext.
 228.